 Does a niplette work permanently?

-- Some people get permanent and satisfying results with the niplette, others don’t.
+- Some people get permanent results with the niplette, others don’t.

-- It depends on the severity, your skin laxity, and your natural anatomy.
+- It depends on the severity, your skin laxity, and your anatomy.

 How long should you wear a niplette?